bluerocktel/sellsy-client/README.md

 #### Show
 <a name="usage_query_show"></a>

-To show a resource, use the `show()` method.
-This method accept the resource id as first parameter and query parameters as second :
+The show method accept the resource id as first parameter and query parameters as second :

 ```php
 $response = $contactsApi->show('123', [